LeveL – the fragile balance of Utopia

 So far the LeveL installation has been shown:

-2019 during the preview at the Futurium in Berlin, DE
+2019 at the preview at the Futurium Berlin / DE

 carbon fibre rods, copper, stainless steel, steel, POM, cable, Japanese screen paper, electrical components, custom made circuit board

 approx. 680 x 380 x 350 cm